 integrate how to learn (study skills) with what to learn (content);

-facilitate discussion among participants;
+encourage discussion among participants;

 help break down and simplify complex information taught in class; and